1953 New South Wales Grand Prix

 The 1953 New South Wales Grand Prix was a motor race held at the Gnoo Blas Motor Racing Circuit, Orange, New South Wales, Australia on 5 October 1953.
 The race, which was organised by the Australian Sporting Car Club, was contested over a distance of 100 miles (161 km).
 It was staged on a handicap basis with prize money allocated for the first ten handicap positions and additional prizes offered for the first three scratch placings.

-The handicap race was won by Jack Robinson (Jaguar XK120 Special) whilst the Grand Prix title was awarded to Jack Brabham (Cooper Bristol) who had set the fastest race time.
+The handicap award was won by Jack Robinson (Jaguar XK120 Special) whilst the Grand Prix title was awarded to Jack Brabham (Cooper Bristol) who had set the fastest race time.